 Published by P. S. Clinen

-Official website of Australian author and artist, P.S.Clinen.
+Official website of Australian author, artist and musician, P.S.Clinen.
 He has published two novels - Tenebrae Manor and The Will of the Wisp, as well as the illustrated poem A Boy Named Art.
 His most recent release is a poetry collection Vignettes - An Anthology.
 All of his works are available to purchase on Amazon.
-Check back often for more by this author, including poetry, short stories and other updates.
+He has several albums available on Bandcamp and other streaming services.
+Check back often for more by this author, including poetry, short stories, new music and other updates.
 View more posts